AShadedBlobfish/todo/README.md

 ---------------------------------------------------------------------

-Changes in version 1.1.4:
+Changes in version 1.1.5:

-	Features:
+	Bugfixes:
-		- Increased character limit for item names from 25 to 40
+		- Fixed a bug which deleted all list items when renaming a list

-No known issues in version 1.1.4<br>
+No known issues in version 1.1.5<br>
 Please feel free to create a new issue if you find something

 ---------------------------------------------------------------------